thibaudbrault/PokeRef/README.md

 ✅Responsive
 ✅Service Worker

-🛠Static-site generation implementation with Next JS
+🛠SSG implementation with Next JS

 🔜Types relations for each pokémon
 🔜Authentication with profile page and "create your team" functionality